code-newbies/trello_newsletter/README.md

 Set the member token to an environment variable called 'TRELLO_MEMBER_TOKEN' using the process in step 1.

-#### Mailchimp key
+##### Mailchimp key

 1. Login to Mailchimp.
 2. Navigate to 'account settings' in Mailchimp.
 3. Under 'Extras' menu there is an 'Api Keys' option.
 4. On that page under the 'Your API keys' heading you have an option to create a new key.
 Set the key value generated to an environment variable named 'MAILCHIMP_KEY'.
 Like with the Trello key, enter this command in your terminal:

 `$ export MAILCHIMP_KEY=YOURAPIKEY`

 Again to make sure that this key is loaded every time you start a new terminal session.
 You can place this command in `~/.profile` or `~/.bash_profile`.

-#### Generating the newsletter
+#### Generate the newsletter

 Once we have both the Mailchimp and Trello Api keys we can go ahead and generate the newsletter.